SiverDX/SWFCopyValues/README.md

 ## How it works
 There are three directories:
-* Reference: The reference files (for example from Truby9s mod)
+* Reference: The reference .swf files (for example from Truby9s mod)
-* To Change: The files that are loaded in your game, that have the correct functionality (but wrong resolution)
+* To Change: The .swf files that are loaded in your game, that have the correct functionality (but wrong resolution)
 * Output: The output (as in new files with the functionality and correct resolution)

 As a first step the program copies the header values for maximum y and x (which determines the resolution of the .swf file)